wilsonmendez3/Public-Art-Scanner/README.md

 ## Background

-The aim of this project is to retrieve tagged art globally and provide a wider scope for nude art outside of a eurocentric lens.
+The aim of this project is to retrieve tagged art globally and provide a wider scope for nude art.
 The PAS is a work-in-progress.
 At the moment, this project showcases images from the Cleveland Art Museum (https://clevelandart.org/)

 ## Tools Used